hulvdan/cookier/TASKS_HULVDAN.md

 x end: can hover on weapon
 x ref malloc/free -> BF_ALLOC/BF_FREE with easy-to-use unmapped allocator
 x fixed unmapped_allocator UNMAPPING_ALLOCATOR_ERROR_ON_RIGHT
+x added dev sprites for explosive bullet + smg

+* stats: % Explosion Damage: Increases or decreases the damage of Explosions
+* stats: % Explosion Size: Increases or decreases the size of Explosions
+* think about boss
+  + shoots oooo oooo oooo rows of projectiles like in brotato?
+  + what would cookie-boss do?
 * stats: % Burning Speed: Increases or decreases the rate of which Burn ticks for damage.
 * stats: Burning Spread: Increases the amount of times Burn spreads.
 * is brotato arena squared?